elastisys/compliantkubernetes/docs/operator-manual/troubleshooting.md

 * `compliantkubernetes-apps` and `compliantkubernetes-kubespray` is available.

 !!!important
     For some of the ansible commands below, you might require root privileges.
-To run commands as a priveleged user with ansible, use the `--become, -b` flag.
+To run commands as a privileged user with ansible, use the `--become, -b` flag.

     Example:
     `ansible -i inventory.ini -b all -m ping`